 Cotton Textiles: In ancient India, cotton textiles were produced using hand spinning and handloom weaving techniques.
 After the 18th century, power-looms came into use.
 Our traditional industries suffered a setback during the colonial period because they could not compete with the mill-made cloth from England.
+In England, cotton textiles were produced in large quantities with the help of power loom.
+Mill-made cloth was cheaper on account of large scale production and lesser taxes.

-Today, there are nearly 1600 cotton and human made fibre textile mills in the country.
 About 80% of these are in the private sector and the rest in the public and cooperative sectors.
 Apart from these, there are several thousand small factories with four to ten looms.